 It is your responsibility to ensure that you do not take courses for which you will receive transfer credit.
 For example, if you have completed a junior/senior university English course at another institution, you may not be required to take an Athabasca University English course.

 If you are new to Athabasca University, learn how to become a student by referring to the Undergraduate Calendar.

-All the non-nursing, required, support and option theory courses are completed by distance education through a combination of print and online resources, or print only.
+All AU non-nursing, required, support and option theory courses are completed by distance education through a combination of print and online resources, or print only.

 You may begin your undergraduate theory course the first of any month provided you are registered by the 10th day of the preceding month.
-For example, to begin your course December 1, 2011, you must be registered by November 10, 2011.
+For example, to begin your course on December 1, you must be registered by November 10 .
 All AU nursing courses are mapped to the most current entry to practice competencies, as determined by the College and Association of Registered Nurses of Alberta (CARNA).

-You will have 7 years from the date of your acceptance into the Post LPN BN program to complete all requirements.
+You will have 7 years from the date of your acceptance into the Post-LPN BN program to complete all requirements.
 Many students complete their program in 3 years or less depending on the time they have to devote to their studies, and the amount of transfer credit they bring to the program.
-All students graduating from the Post LPN BN program are eligible to write the Canadian Registered Nurse Examination (CRNE).
+All students graduating from the Post-LPN BN program are eligible to write the National Council Licensure Examination – Registered Nurse (NCLEX-RN).

 Updated July 30, 2019 by Student & Academic Services